 Thumos

-Plato divided the soul into three parts: reason (the head), appetite (the stomach), and thumos (the chest).Thumos gets translated as “spiritedness” – but that sounds too gentle.
-It’s the drive for will, honor, and recognition.
-The part of you that refuses to be subjugated.
+Thumos gets translated as “spiritedness” – but that sounds too gentle.
+It’s the fire in your chest.
+The seat of righteous anger.
+The drive for will, honor, and recognition.
+The part of you that refuses to be managed.

 You know you’ve lost it when you type the objection, then delete it.
 When you nod in meetings at things you don’t believe.
 When your choices become predictable to algorithms and you can’t remember the last time you risked anything that mattered.